who needs talent to sing?

 So did I. She didn’t hurt my ears.
 She opened my eyes.

-Obviously, this other wayward diva hadn’t gotten the same childhood message I did.
-Instead of “turn down the volume,” she must have heard, “Sweet darlin,’ you let the whole darn world know you’re alive, and you spread your brand of joy far and wide.
+Obviously, this wayward diva hadn’t gotten the same childhood message I did.
+Instead of “Turn down the volume,” she must have heard, “Sweet darlin,’ you let the whole darn world know you’re alive, and you spread your brand of joy far and wide.
 Don’t pay any attention to what other folks think.”

 She never said she was auditioning for Broadway.
 She was singing for the fun of it.